-The Chemical properties of surface water (DP1.20093.001) and Chemical properties of groundwater (DP1.10033.001) data products provide chemistry data for surface and groundwater samples collected using AOS Protocol and Procedure: Water Chemistry Sampling in Surface Waters and Groundwater (AD[11]).
+The Chemical properties of surface water (DP1.20093.001) and Chemical properties of groundwater (DP1.10033.001) data products provide chemistry data for surface and groundwater samples collected using AOS Protocol and Procedure: Water Chemistry Sampling in Surface Waters and Groundwater (AD[09]).
 These procedures implement the guidelines and requirements described in the NEON Aquatic Sampling Strategy (AD[10]).
 All data are reported at the spatial resolution of a single water sample, collected from a unique stationID within a sampled water body.
 The temporal resolution is that of a single collection date.

 Field sampling strategies are specific to the type of waterbody and are described further below.
-Chemical data are produced by NEON technicians (alkalinity and acid neutralizing capacity (ANC)) as well as external laboratories and include measurements of total, dissolved, and particulate nutrients, as well as anions, cations and general chemistry (i.e., specific conductivity and pH).
+Chemical data are produced by NEON technicians (specific conductance, pH, alkalinity, and acid neutralizing capacity (ANC)) as well as external laboratories and include measurements of total, dissolved, and particulate nutrients, as well as anions, cations, UV-Visible absorbance, and carbon concentrations.